coq/roadmaps/text/roadmap-8.6.md

  the default for e.g. apply is not changeable even if more natural. the code is already merged using > for clearing explicitely.

- - [ ] !
-Clear not failing when an hypothesis didn't exist in Ltac mode, now it does (only in strict mode?).
+ - [ ] :exclamation: Clear not failing when an hypothesis didn't exist in Ltac mode, now it does (only in strict mode?).
  Decision: ok.

- - [ ] ! contradiction (H. Herbelin)
+ - [ ] :exclamation: contradiction (H. Herbelin)
  Adds incompatibility: more success. ~ True and ~ (x = x), part of [easy].
  Decision: ok.
 Compatibility issue.